 When specifying lyrics, as indicated above, a single word may appear as multiple fragments separated by spaces.
-This means that you have to be careful as to whether the #n, $\sim n$, n, n and m is specified in a separate fragment from its trailing consonant, which actually determines whether anuswara should be used. the translator will display the anuswara only if both are together.
-So while L: ca ndra will still be rendered correctly with anuswara (n and the subsequent consonant d are still together), m: ca m dra, m: ca m:
+This means that you have to be careful as to whether the #n, ~n, n, N and m is specified in a separate fragment from its trailing consonant, which actually determines whether anuswara should be used. the translator will display the anuswara only if both are together.
+So while L: ca ndra will still be rendered correctly with anuswara (n and the subsequent consonant d are still together), L: ca n dra, L: ca n . d ra etc. will not.
+In such cases, you would need to explicitly specify the anuswara as in L: ca M dra, L: ca M . dra.
+Note however that this does compromise the ability to easily switch a notation to a different language.

-- v1.0: Introduced - v1.1: Introduced extra language attributes support for tamil v0, qualifier size control
+- v1.0: Introduced - v1.1: Introduced extra language attributes support for tamil m, qualifier size control - v1.5 beta: Support for English with diacritics